 To use some of the other powerful features of Mac OS X Server, DNS on the server needs to be configured and working perfectly.
 DNS is a system which helps identify computers, servers and other devices on the network.
 Tech Help Direct can ensure your DNS server is setup correctly to allow all other networked servers and devices can communicate effectively.
 Take a look at our network and security services for some more information.

 Whether your business has a mixture of Mac, Windows or iOS devices, file sharing on Mac OS X Server is incredibly powerful yet simple to manage.
 File sharing (alongside Open Directory) allows you to configure the level of access permissions that network users have to a certain folder or file.
 More importantly, your employees will have a central location to collaborate on your business files.
 File sharing can also be setup so that these files can be accesses by your employees outside of the office if they are onsite with a client or just working from home.
 The two most important aspects of File Sharing on Mac OS X server is planning and the configuration of the accounts.
 Our experts at Tech Help Direct will work with you through the planning stage of your file sharing and also the configuration of what access your users require.
-More further insight, please take a look at our Business File Sharing and Home File Sharing pages.
+More further insight, please take a look at our Business File Sharing.

 Mac OS X Server contains a user calendaring service that syncs your calendar with all of your devices.
 These features include scheduling rooms or items that can be checked out such as projectors, restricted viewing of calendars and using push notifications to notify your employees of immediate updates for computers or mobile devices.
 Having a cohesive and simple calendar is a vital aspect of management, which Mac OS X Server does perfectly.